 Cathay Pacific adopts the "Think globally, act locally" strategy when developing and marketing its brand image.
 Broderick (2013) describes this business strategy as maintaining a global image while adapting to the local market.
 For example, Cathay Pacific adapts to the local Chinese market by introducing cheaper flights through its subsidiary Dragonair.

-Cathay Pacific is a proud owner of 135 modernized aircraft and ranked one of the world youngest fleet.
+Cathay Pacific is a proud owner of 135 modernized aircraft and ranked one of the world's youngest fleets.
 Despite the young age of less than 10 years, the airline is still seeking continual renewal of its aircraft fleet.
 It currently has more than 80 upcoming to be delivered by the end of the decade.
 According to NYC Aviation, Cathay Pacific is the first airline in Asia to place an order for the new Boeing 777X series, in a deal worth more than $7 billion.

-Advertising plays a major role in global marketing of products and services.
+Advertising plays a major role in the global marketing of products and services.
 Today, advertising has revolutionized and has a different meaning for airlines and many other businesses.
 It is important to make use of the Internet and its social media platforms to gain that competitive advantage.
 Cathay Pacific Airways focused on building its global brand image as the "Heart of Asia" through extensive advertising beyond traditional platforms.
-For instance, videos of a flight attendant's daily life was uploaded to YouTube to convey the professionalism of their crew.
+For instance, videos of a flight attendant's daily life were uploaded to YouTube to convey the professionalism of their crew.
 The airline also targeted business executives with LinkedIn and launched online campaigns on Facebook.